 • Extremely rare brand in Australia means minimal theft targeting

-• Factory immobilisers on current models
+• Factory immobilisers fitted to current models

-• Aftermarket tracking devices offer additional security
+• Aftermarket GPS tracking devices offer additional security

 ⭐ BAIC Safety Ratings